Lissy93/dashy/README.md

 - Option to show service status for each of your apps / links, for basic availability and uptime monitoring
 - Choose how to launch apps, either in your browser, a pop-up modal or workspace view
 - Option for full-screen background image, custom nav-bar links, html footer, title, and more
-- Encrypted cloud backup and restore feature available
+- Optional encrypted cloud backup and restore feature available
-- Optional authentication, requiring admins and non-privileged users to log in
+- Optional authentication with multi-user support and configurable privileges for protecting your dashboard
 - Small bundle size, fully responsive UI and PWA makes the app easy to use on any device
 - Easy to setup with Docker, or on bare metal, or with 1-Click cloud deployment
 - Multi-language support, with more languages being added regularly